Beautiful Liar (Monsta X song): Critical reception

 Jang Jun-hwan of IZM described "Beautiful Liar" as an "elegant pop grammar with various colors".
 Jang also added that "the sharp electric guitar and heavy drums, which seem to have been inspired by Kanye West's "Black Skinhead", have produced the existing wild beauty, but they did not miss the sense of creating the "killing part" which they learned from All About Luv and The Dreaming".
 Jang emphasized "I.M and Jooheon's raps, which alternately use power, draw tension over and over again, and Hyungwon's hook injects sweetness in the right place, that despite its light composition, the song still penetrates the ears excellently and announces its presence".

+Taylor Glasby, writing for Dazed, said that as a curveball, it "dissects and reassembles its structure with steely precision", giving "heady and hypnotic, a teasing, persistent spiral of sound", which makes it a "slithery banger".

+Listicles

 Commercial performance

-Upon the release, it topped the iTunes Top Song Single Chart and iTunes Top K-pop Song Chart.
-The music video also ranked on YouTube's Rapidly Rising Video and topped the Music videos trending worldwide, as well as placing at number 5 on YouTube Korea popular music video, for the week of January 6 to 12, with 505,341 views.

-"Beautiful Liar" succeeded in charting on South Korea's major music sites such as Melon, Bugs!, and Genie.
-It charted at number 15 on Circle Digital Chart, for the week of January 8 to 14, with 9,878,778 digital points, as well as at number 8 on Billboard World Digital Song Sales chart, for the week of January 6 to 12.
-The track also charted at number 75 on Circle Digital Chart, for the month of January, with 18,775,422 digital points.
+"Beautiful Liar" charted at number 15 on the Circle Digital Chart for the week of January 8 to 14, as well as at number 8 on Billboard World Digital Song Sales chart, for the week of January 6 to 12.
+The track also charted at number 75 on the monthly Circle Digital Chart for the month of January.

+The music video ranked on YouTube's Rapidly Rising Video and topped the Music videos trending worldwide, as well as placing at number 5 on YouTube Korea popular music video, for the week of January 6 to 12, with 505,341 views.